Faculty and Staff

 The following annual parking permits may be available for purchase by faculty and staff and are valid through Aug.
 15:

-• Reserve (RE) permits may only be purchased by those holding positions designated as eligible by the President of the university.
-Contact parking@purdue.edu if you have an eligible position and need to purchase a new Reserve permit.
+• Presidential Reserved (Reserve/RE) permits may only be purchased by those holding positions designated as eligible by the President of the university.
+Contact parking@purdue.edu if you have an eligible position and need to purchase a new Presidential Reserved permit.
 Parking will coordinate the renewal of permits with individuals each year.
+Permits cost $1,000 each and must be paid for in full at the time of purchase.

-Regularly employed staff and faculty may choose to either pay the cost of and "A" or "B" parking permit in full or opt to use pre-tax payroll deduction at the time of purchase.
+• Regularly employed staff and faculty may choose to either pay the cost of an "A" or "B" parking permit in full or opt to use pre-tax payroll deduction at the time of purchase.
 If payroll deduction is selected as the payment method, the cost of the parking permit will be spread over 10 months from August to May.
-Payroll deductions are not utilized in June or July and are not available for use with "ID" permit purchases.
+Payroll deductions are not utilized in June or July.
+Purdue Research Foundation employees may use payroll deduction through PRF.
+After April 1 of the academic year, all permits must be purchased in full.
+Payroll deduction is not an option after that date.

-Students employed in graduate staff positions may also choose pretax payroll deduction.
+• Students employed in graduate staff positions may also choose pretax payroll deduction.
 Temporary, adjunct and student staff are not eligible for payroll deduction.

-To purchase or renew one of these permits, follow the instructions on the Purchasing a Permit webpage
+To purchase or renew one of these permits, follow the instructions on the Purchasing a Permit webpage.

-Garage Access Cards and Vehicle Storage
+Garage Access Cards

 Alternate Parking Options